Maloulou99/Chatbot/README.md

 # Chatbot - DishDive
-Hello and welcome to the Chatbot "Recipe Finder".
+Hello and welcome to the Chatbot "DishDive".
 The Chatbot can help you to find the perfect recipe for you!
 The search is based on your ingredients and preferences.

 ## Introduction